Send a letter now →

 Is SydneyCollect a real law firm?

 SydneyCollect is a trading name of Aus Paid Pty Ltd and is not itself a law firm.
 Letters are generated from templates approved by Hamzah Khan, a NSW solicitor and director.
 For full law-firm engagement on disputed or complex debts, we refer to partner firms.
-For an undisputed B2B debt under $10k, the lawyer-approved template covers what matters: legal accuracy, statutory references, and a credible signal to the debtor.
+For an undisputed debt of any size, the lawyer-approved template covers what matters: legal accuracy, statutory references, and a credible signal to the debtor — at a flat $29 regardless of the amount owed.

 What happens if the letter of demand is ignored?